Pace of Play

 Time Monitoring

 PGA of Ontario staff will record completion times of each group based on when the full group arrives at the scoring table.
 During play, each group is responsible for monitoring their own time based on the Time Par provided on each player’s scorecard.
-The Referee may advise of timing issues as required, to encourage groups to stay within the time that has been allocated for play.
+The Referee may advise of timing issues as required, to encourage groups to stay in position.

-Once an infraction has occurred (i.e. – a group arrives late to the scoring table) there will be a 15-minute grace period added to the Time Par for all subsequent groups.
+Once an infraction has occurred (i.e. – a group arrives late to the scoring table) a 15-minute grace period will be applied to each group’s Completion time based on the actual Completion time of the group directly ahead of them.

 Penalties & Fines